Allisonwonderlax13/https-github.com-obsproject-obs-studio./Minecraft-Not-Working-With-Game-Capture.md

 Minecraft does not default to the high performance GPU.
-In order to get it working with game capture you will need to do the following.
+In order to get it working with game capture you will need to do the following:

 **This is mainly for laptops and all-in-one systems.**